intel/pepc/docs/man/pepc-tpmi.md

 **-B** *BASE*, **--base** *BASE*

 :   Path to a copy of the TPMI debugfs contents.
 By default, pepc uses 'Granite Rapids Xeon' and
-    searches for 'tpmi-<PCI address>' subdirectories within it.
+    searches for `tpmi-<PCI address>` subdirectories within it.
 This option replaces the default 'Granite Rapids Xeon' directory with a custom path.
 Intended for decoding TPMI debugfs dumps captured from a different system.